NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 This section provides a very high-level overview of NPBs functional design and operation.
-If you need more details you might want to go to :ref:`source/50_api_docs:Functions and Modules Documentation` or to take a look at the source code itself.
+If you need more details you might want to go to :ref:`source/50_api_docs:Functions and Modules Documentation`, or take a look at the source code itself.
 The following text is extracted directly from the inline comments of the ``naif_pds4_bundler.__main__`` module.

   * Generate the Setup object
      * This object will be used by all the other objects
-     * Parse JSON into an object with attributes corresponding to dict keys.
+     * Parse JSON configuration file into an object with attributes corresponding to Python dictionary keys.

   * Start the Log object
      * The log will always be displayed on screen unless the silent